dcramer/django-devserver/README.rst

 * SQLSummary: Outputs a summary of your SQL usage.
 * ProfileSummary: Outputs a summary of the request performance.
 * CacheSummary: Outputs a summary of your cache calls at the end of the request.
+* MemoryUse: Outputs a notice when memory use is increased (at the end of a request cycle).

 Installation
 ------------